M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 }
 ```

-<p class="note">In the sample code we inherit from BasicDataSourceConnection and then override the relevant methods, rather than implementing IDataAlteration directly.</p>
+In the sample code we inherit from BasicDataSourceConnection and then override the relevant methods, rather than implementing IDataAlteration directly.
+{:.note}

 ### Processing new items (inserts)